YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 :::
 ::

-#### Additional info
+#### The competitive analysis process
-In my competitive analysis research I've constructed these two documents, be sure to check them out.
+Deep dive into the competitive analysis research I've conducted by checking out these two documents.

 ::GridBlockTwo
 :::GridUnit